 • In worship, we become joined to the other, and in that joining, we become the other.
 This becoming is never a total re-identification.
 I cannot turn into a celebrity by worshiping him.
 I cannot turn into food or money by worshiping it.
 But I nevertheless become transformed by those images, corruptible and finite as they are, because we as changeable human persons are deeply affected by whatever and whomever we give ourselves over to.

 • For the Orthodox, worship is not merely something Christians do, but what they are—indeed, it is what all human beings are.
 It is only in the act of worship that the human person is truly himself.
+Every person should find worship locations so that they can take the time to become themselves.

 • Orthodox Christianity is not a faith derived from the Bible, with scholars and theologians searching through its text like archaeologists trying to piece together some dead civilization from clues unearthed in the dust.
 Instead, the Bible is derived from the Orthodox faith.
 Historically, the Orthodox Church is the community established through the preaching of the apostles and then continuing from one generation to the next.
 In that process of tradition, handing down the same faith within the community, the New Testament was written.
 In that process of tradition, the New Testament was canonized.
 And in that same process, the New Testament is interpreted.